-Central Europe, the outlook for the consumer sector is improving after a period of slowed GDP growth.
+- In Central Europe, the outlook for the consumer sector is improving after a period of slowed GDP growth.
 Consumers have become more discerning and are looking for value for their money.
-Countries in the

-Middle East, particularly those in the Gulf Cooperation Council, enjoy abundant natural and human resources.
+- Countries in the Middle East, particularly those in the Gulf Cooperation Council, enjoy abundant natural and human resources.
 The drop in oil prices has had a major economic impact, yet in many Middle Eastern countries, the average standards of living and disposable income remain relatively high.
-In

 The economic and geopolitical developments of recent years have yielded unprecedented uncertainty and massive change in EEMA.
 The decline in oil prices, stock-market gyrations, and dramatic currency depreciation have had severe knock-on effects.
 Leadership changes and political unrest have roiled some governments.
 Indeed, 65 percent of the world’s “fragile states” are in EEMA, according to the 2017 Fragile States Index; Aon’s Political Risk Map shows that more than 80 percent of countries with the highest level of political risk are in EEMA.